wright96d/supconvert/README.md

 ## Tonemapping Modes

+All modes are mutually exclusive.
 Multiple targets can be passed to a single mode to produce multiple outputs in one run.

 | Flag | Description |
 |---|---|